Zurich Zurich

 Beam Me Up

-According to a blog post, the successful teleportation of a logical qubit — a qubit encoded using quantum error-correcting codes — might sound like science fiction, but it is science now fact.
+According to a company blog post, the successful teleportation of a logical qubit — a qubit encoded using quantum error-correcting codes — might sound like science fiction, but it is science now fact.
 The work is also moving this a step closer to real-life practicality.

 They write: “While it sounds like a gadget from Star Trek, teleportation is real – and it is happening at Quantinuum.
 In a new paper published in Science, our researchers moved a quantum state from one place to another without physically moving it through space – and they accomplished this feat with fault-tolerance and excellent fidelity.”